frederic-perez/AmE-dictionary/data/dictionary.md

 __slide<sup>2</sup>__ _v_ :five: (slid) _His glasses often slid down his nose._ __3a__ To decrease: _Prices slid in morning trading._ __b__ To become less favorable or less desirable: _Economic conditions have begun to slide._
 __slider__ _n_ :four::hammer: _What’s up with someone’s slider?_
 __sliders__ _n_ (food)
+__sliding scale__ _n_ (Economics) A scale in which indicated prices, taxes, or wages vary in accordance with another factor, as wages with the cost-of-living index or medical charges with a patient’s income.
 __slight<sup>1</sup>__ _adj_
 __slight<sup>2</sup>__ _v_ :three: (slighted) __1__ To treat (someone) with discourteous reserve or inattention. __2__ To treat as of small importance; make light of. _Slight a guest._ __3__ To do negligently or thoughtlessly; scant. _Don’t slight your work._
 __slight<sup>3</sup>__ _n_ :nine: A deliberate discourtesy; a snub. _Everyday slights and snubs._ _Seemingly minor slights harm student performance._ _The opera itself is slight._